hugdora/INCIDENT-RESPONSE-LINUX-ESCALATION-DATA-EXFILTRATION/docs/attack_simulation_steps.md

 ## Notes

-This attack simulation is intentionally simplified and designed for defensive learning.
+- This attack simulation is intentionally simplified and designed for defensive learning.
+- Azure credentials are provided via environment variables at runtime and are never stored in the repository.
-No real data is exfiltrated, and all activity occurs in an isolated lab environment.
+- No real data is exfiltrated, and all activity occurs in an isolated lab environment.